SFTtech/openage/doc/nyan/api_reference/reference_ability.md

 Abilities with this property will play a sound while they are active.

 **sounds**
-The sound(s) played while the ability is active.
-If more than one sound is defined, the engine picks one of them at random.
+The sound(s) played while the ability is used.
+If more than one sound is defined, the engine randomly picks one of them.

 ## ability.property.type.Lock